Skip to content

 Tip

 While each Lime CRM application need its own Sharepoint site ID, the application settings (client_id and client_secret) can be the same.
-Tenant ID is representing the Azure AD directory and will always be the same within one Azure AD domain.
+Tenant ID is representing the Entra ID directory and will always be the same within one Entra ID domain.

 • Go to the Configuration tab